-The Coastal Barrier Resources Act (CBRA) protects coastal areas that serve as barriers against wind and tidal forces caused by coastal storms and serve as a habitat for aquatic species.
+The Coastal Barrier Resources Act (CBRA), 16 U.S.C. §3501 et seq., protects coastal areas that serve as barriers against wind and tidal forces caused by coastal storms and serve as a habitat for aquatic species.
 In compliance with the Act, if the property is determined to be located within a Coastal Barrier Resources Area, the property will not qualify for CDBG-DR assistance.